CPotts82/School_District_Analysis/README.md

   - Math and reading scores by grade by:

   - Scores by school spending by:
+    - This parameter was not affected
   - Scores by school size by:
+    - This parameter was not affected
   - Scores by school type by:
+    - This parameter was not affected
 ## Summary
 1-
 2-